HTAV Projects Levels 3-4

 More resources available to HTAV members

-HTAV members have access to additional resources via the Member Centre.
-If you are a HTAV member, please log in with your membership details to view the teaching resource lists.
+HTAV members have access to additional resource databases via the Member Centre.
+If you are a HTAV member, please log in with your membership details to view the teaching resource databases.

 If you would like to become a member of HTAV, please click here.

 Produced by the History Teachers’ Association of Victoria for the Melbourne Day Committee

 While on an excursion in Melbourne, a group of children meet a talking cat with an uncanny knowledge of the history of the city.
 Download Gilbert and the Guardians of Melbourne, a free illustrated ebook and accompanying education kit about the foundation story of the City of Melbourne.
 Visit the Melbourne Day website to find out how your students can apply to become junior Lord Mayor of Melbourne!

 Produced by the History Teachers’ Association of Australia for the Royal Flying Doctor Service (Victoria)